CTV Advertising: Strategies for Success

 Here’s how OTT platforms can effectively implement CTV advertising:

-Step One: Define Your Monetization Goals
+1. Define Your Monetization Goals

 Start by determining the role CTV advertising will play in your overall revenue strategy.
 Decide whether your focus will be on maximizing ad impressions, targeting specific advertiser categories, or balancing ad revenue with subscription models.